torniker/me/content/about.md

 ## Work Experience

-### Nexus Group Enterprises
+### SkyGroup
-> Nexus Group Enterprises NV’ manages digital currency casino brand http://fortunejack.com; FortuneJack was established in 2014 and nowadays represents one of the leading gaming brands in the industry of Bitcoin gaming across the Globe
+> SkyGroup manages digital currency casino brand http://fortunejack.com; FortuneJack was established in 2014 and nowadays represents one of the leading gaming brands in the industry of Bitcoin gaming across the Globe
 #### Positions
-* Head of ITBO (2019 - Present)
-* Head of Development (2018 - 2019)
+* Principal Architect / Lead Engineer  (2018 - Present)

-> #### Despite my position I still write code
 > I write code 3-4 hours a day.
-Mostly I work on project architecture, after the project is on the right tracks I gradually move to just reviewing code, but I write code for most of new projects to get it to MVP.
+Mostly I work on project architecture, after the project is on the right tracks I gradually move to just reviewing code.

-> I Manage team of 20 members mostly developers, including frontend, backend and database developers.
+> I Manage team of 20 members mostly software engineers, including frontend, backend and data engineers.

 > Things I've done / am doing:

-> * Started using agile methodologies specifically SCRUM to manage the tasks and work timeline
+> * Started using agile methodologies
 > * Introduced Go as a primary development language
 > * Implemented CI/CD on verity of projects
-> * Introduced code reviews (I do it myself daily)
+> * Introduced code reviews
+> * Rewrote all code base on Go (golang)
+> * Moved everything to Kubernetes

 ## MyDoc
 > MyDoc.chat (https://mydoc.chat) is an Integrated Platform with Artificial Intelligence (AI) capabilities that enables patients to digitally communicate with Medical Doctors.
 #### Position:
-* CTO / Co-Founder (2017 - Present)
+* Senior Software Engineer / Software Architect / Co-Founder (2017 - Present)

-> #### CTO and the only technical person
 > I've started this company with my friends.
-The position may be confusing, I was the CTO of the company and the only technical person during the first year.

 > I've created the prototype of the product.
-I worked on everything from design to database architecture.
-I had to make all the technical decision and I chose to use Go as primary language.
+I've worked on everything from design to database architecture.
+I had to make all the technical decision.

 > After a year we managed to get first developer and my responsibilities changed a bit.
 But till this day I do code reviews, work with development team closely on defining task and deciding right technical solutions.